 Hi Vasuda,

 Thanks for trying the recipes.
 I am surprised!
-With half cup of chilli powder it still tastes tangy.
+With so much chilli powder it still tastes tangy.
 Have you not discarded the leftover tamarind pulp in the strainer?
-Make another batch without tamarind and mix both of them.
-It should turn out perfect.
+Adding more chilli powder should help

 Walmart stopped selling this item so I tried your recipe.
 Is so much better, not going back store bought ever again.
 Thank you!